WhoTheHeck/GoPlusExtender/README.md

 ## Concept
 hooking into LED driving transistors to analize patterns
 ATTiny45 reads LED signals, processes them, controlls button and vibration motor.
+Will be in deep sleep when using manual mode

 ## Schematic